Nick-Masri/CSC630-Andover-Directory-APP/README.md

 Then, follow the instructions which open up in the browser and connect with the mobile Expo app.

+## Future To-Do List

+* Better full-text search.
+As of now, searching "Jeffrey Shen" will not return any results, though searching "Shen Jeffrey" will.
+* Email verification
+* Storing sessions on the mobile app so the user does not need to repeately log-in.
+* API verification—requiring certain credentials to access the API (so the data is not leaked to non-PA members)

 ## Table of Contents

 This project contains two components: a backend and a frontend, each contained in their respective folders.